Looking for the best things to do in Chania at night? You’re in the right place!

 In general, the options are plentiful.
 There are clubs for all tastes and pockets.
 For example, Eclipse in Platanias is a lively bar that turns into a nightclub with a casual atmosphere.
 If you want something more extreme, you only have to walk a few hundred meters to get into Splendid, a nightclub for the younger public and those looking to party until morning.

-If you want to try something different, then feel free to spend a couple of hours tasting exotic cocktails and playing pool games on the Cafe Cafe Cocktail & Gin Bar again in Platanias.
+If you want to try something different, then feel free to spend a couple of hours tasting exotic cocktails and playing pool games at the Cafe Cafe Cocktail & Gin Bar again in Platanias.

 Utopia is another beachfront club where it feels like you are partying in a tropical forest, where palm trees and lush greenery surround you.